opportus/object-mapper/README.md

 -   Any type of file, commonly used for configuration (XML, YAML, JSON, etc...), defining statically a map
--   Any type of PHP subroutine defining dynamically a map
+-   Any type of PHP routine defining dynamically a map
 -   ...

 So in order to create routes to compose the map of, you can:

 -   Parse your map configuration files, extract from them *source point* and *target point* and inject them as is into the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilderInterface.php)
--   Implement some sort of map generator subroutine making use itself of the `MapBuilder` service
+-   Implement some sort of map generator routine making use itself of the `MapBuilder` service instance

 Because an *object mapper* has a wide range of different use case contexts, this solution is designed as a minimalist, flexible, and extensible core in order to